 To gauge what different types of chatbot success rate tracking methods currently exist, it’s important to ask people whose companies actively use chatbots what they do to track their bot’s success.
 Whether for customer service, marketing, sales, or other customer-facing business purposes, check out what methods five business professionals say work best!

-1. Use external tools like Hubspot and Salesforce to convert and follow-up on leads
+1. Use external tools to convert and follow-up on leads

 “We track our AI bot’s success by using both Hubspot and Salesforce.
 Using these two tools helps provide us with context we’ll need to nurture and convert more leads.
 It also helps keep track of leads and follow up with them faster.